kinecosystem/kin-core-android-ethereum/README.md

 }
 ```
 In the above `build.gradle`:
-* YOUR-FOLDER-NAME is the folder you copied geth.aar to
+* YOUR-LIB-FOLDER-NAME is the folder you copied geth.aar to
-* YOUR-JITPACK-AUTHTOKEN won't be needed once repository is opened source.
+* YOUR-JITPACK-AUTHTOKEN won't be needed once repository is changed to public.
 For the time being to get a token, go to https://jitpack.io and sign in with your github account.
-Authorize jitpack, then navigate to https://jitpack.io/w/userto get your AccessToken.
+Authorize jitpack, then navigate to https://jitpack.io/w/user to get your AccessToken.
 Ensure that jitpack is authorized
 for private repositories
 * LATEST-COMMIT-ON-DEV-BRANCH is an abbreviated commit hash for example: f367f300f5